Rothamsted/lodestar/README.md

+# Linked Data Browser at Knetminer/Data

+***This branch is to manage a LODEStar version of [Knetminer Data Site](https://knetminer.org/data).
+You find more explanations on that web site.
+The original LODEStar text follows below.***

 # Lodestar

 Lodestar is a Linked Data Browser and SPARQL endpoint.
 Lodestar is a Java based web app that can wrap any existing SPARQL endpoint to provide a set of additional SPARQL and Linked Data services.
 Lodestar was developed to provide a consistent set of SPARQL and Linked Data services across the European Bioinformatics Institute (EBI).
 Some of the service provided by Lodestar: